Amazing Acts: Paw Pals Animal Rescue | Waldo's Friends

 Amazing Acts: It Started with Sam

 The founding members of It Started with Sam began as a grassroots rescue group that focused on the plight of abused and abandoned strays in the Philippines.
 Since their first rescue in 2013, they have rescued hundreds of abandoned dogs and cats, nursed them back to health, and found them loving homes.
-Waldo’s Friends (WF):… Continue reading Amazing Acts: It Started with Sam
+Help out by… Continue reading Amazing Acts: It Started with Sam